MatAtBread/ApiPublisher/README.md

 ApiPublisher consists of three components.
 One to expose APIs from a nodejs server (ApiPublisher), one to call these APIs from another nodejs server (ServerApi) and one to call these APIs from a browser (RemoteApi).

-All APIs must conform to the "funcback" pattern, where a function returns asynchronously by returning a function that accepts to callback arguments (one for the return value, one for exceptions).
-These have the calling signature of:
+All APIs must return a Promise, or conform to the "funcback" pattern (where a function returns asynchronously by returning a function that accepts to callback arguments - one for the return value, one for exceptions).
+You can find out more about [choosing between "funcbacks" and Promises](https://github.com/MatAtBread/nodent#es7-and-promises).

-	myAsyncFunction(...arguments...)(function(success){
-		// Handle "success" return
-	},function(error){
-		// Handle "error" exception
-	})

-These functions are typically declared as:

-	function myAsyncFunction(...arguments...) {
-		return function(success,error) {
-			try {
-				// Do something asynchronous
-				return success(...result...) ;
-			} catch(ex) {
-				return error(ex) ;
-			}
-		}
-	}
+You do not have to use ES7 (or anything else) to use ApiPublisher, but the ES7 keywords `async` and `await` make writing async code much easier.
+If you do not use an ES7 transpiler, you can still call remote functions (as they return Promises) or as "funcbacks".

-Using Nodent these can be called as:
+Using [Nodent](https://github.com/MatAtBread/nodent) or another ES7 engine these can be called as:

-	success <<= myAsyncFunction(...arguments...) ;
+	var success = await myAsyncFunction(...arguments...) ;

 and declared as:

-	async-function myAsyncFunction(...arguments...) {
+	async function myAsyncFunction(...arguments...) {
-		return success(...result...) ;
+		return ...result... ;
 	}

-Full details can be found at [https://www.npmjs.org/package/nodent].
-Note the use of Nodent to generate funcback patterned calls is entirely optional.
+Note the use of Nodent to generate Promises or funcback patterned calls is entirely optional.
 Within this README, Nodent is used in some of the examples for brevity.
+If you don't wish to use teh ES7 syntax, the ES5 equivalents for calling a remote function are:

+	var success = myAsyncFunction(...arguments...).then(function(result){....}) ;

+and:

+	function myAsyncFunction(...arguments...) {
+		return new Promise(function(resolve,error) {
+			return resolve(...result...) ;
+		}) ;
+	}

 Changelog
 =========

+17Feb15: Updated to use the latest ES7-compliant version of Nodent and Promises.

-14Jul14 Implement ApiPublisher.prototype.sendReturn().
+14Jul14: Implement ApiPublisher.prototype.sendReturn().
 Allow for "text/plain" responses which are not parsed into JSON but simply returned to the callee asynchronously as strings.

-04Jul14 Add server-side caching (see lazy cachinge below).
+04Jul14: Add server-side caching (see lazy cachinge below).
 Add "arguments" to the server proxyContext (UPDATED)

-27Jun14	Enable lazy caching (see below)
+27Jun14: Enable lazy caching (see below)

-26Jun14	Fix issue where nested APIs are called with the version number in the incorrect position within remote URL
+26Jun14: Fix issue where nested APIs are called with the version number in the incorrect position within remote URL

 Declaring an API for remoting
 -----------------------------

-Simply collect together the funcback calls in an object:
+Simply collect together the async calls (or functions returning Promises) in an object:

 	var myAPI = {
-		doSearch:async-function(term) {
+		doSearch:async function(term) {
 			var result = {} ;
 			// search here
 			return result ;
 		},
-		loginUser:async-function(uid,pwd) {
+		loginUser:async function(uid,pwd) {
 			// Examine user DB and generate session return sessionKey ;
 		}